 Blackletter was the first printing press font type, used by Johannes Gutenberg in the mid-15th century.
 It maintained much of the handwritten calligraphic style from the time as a feature of the new technology.
 A similar balance between tradition and modernity is reflected in Winemaker Sean O’Keefe’s philosophy—much of winemaking is based on traditional old world techniques, but technology has advanced the scientific side of the industry and become integral to the process.

 Grüner Veltliner is an early ripener and developed a lush full flavor while maintaining acidity.
 Grüner is known to exhibit herbal notes, and this vintage shows white pepper, celery seed, and lemon pith.
 A creamy mouthfeel imparted from lees aging meets a slight astringency from the grape skins, creating an interesting texture.
 A reductive wine, this Grüner will benefit from decanting in order to experience the best aroma and flavor.

 Grüner’s fuller body and refreshing acidity provide an opportunity to pair with heavier dishes, like traditional Austrian wiener schnitzel.
 Incorporating flavors like ginger, coriander, cumin, and lemon into hummus, tabouli, or baba ganoush will compliment similar flavors in the wine.
 Grüner is known as one of the most versatile pairing wines.

 Grüner Veltliner has an amazing ability to age, it’s just a matter of when you want to enjoy it!
-We recommend drinking now through 2033, but it will still continue to evolve in flavor after that time.
+We recommend drinking now through 2033.